 Each year, Americans eat around 92 pounds of chicken per person, higher than the amount of beef and pork consumed annually.
 Boneless, skinless chicken breast is a versatile center-of-the-plate protein, not only because it takes on seasoning and sauces so well, but also because it can be cooking in myriad ways.
-This includes grilling, baking, poaching, sauteeing, slow-cooking, and pressure-cooking.
+This includes grilling, baking, poaching, sauteing, slow-cooking, and pressure-cooking.

 No matter which method you use, make sure the boneless chicken breast temperature is cooked to 165 F. Use a meat thermometer to ensure it has reached the proper temperature before eating.